JeremiahPetersen/RepoToText/README.md

 ### App.js

-This file defines the main React component of the application.
+This file defines the main React component of the app.
 It uses React hooks to manage the state of input fields and the response received from the backend.

 - `useState` hooks are used to define the state variables `repoUrl`, `docUrl`, and `response`, which hold the values of the repository URL, documentation URL, and the response from the backend API, respectively.